VINCIE: Unlocking In-context Image Editing from Video: Related Work

 \textbf{Data Construction Methods for Image Editing.} Constructing image editing datasets requires first designing clear and diverse editing instructions that articulate the intended visual modifications.
 Based on these instructions, paired image examples are then created, consisting of original images and their corresponding edited versions that reflect the specified transformations.
-Single-turn image editing methods~\cite{hertz2022prompt,brooks2023instructpix2pix,sheynin2024emu,shi2024seededit,zhao2024ultraedit,wei2024omniedit,hui2024hq,yang2024editworld, jin2024reasonpix2pix} use pre-trained off-the-shelf models~\cite{ramesh2022hierarchical,rombach2022high,brown2020language,sauer2024adversarial} to construct paired data for image editing.
-For example, InstructPix2Pix~\cite{brooks2023instructpix2pix} leverages GPT-3~\cite{brown2020language} for generating editing instructions and Stable Diffusion v1.5~\cite{rombach2022high} for paired image data generation.
-UltraEdit creates editing instructions using LLMs and combines grounding models~\cite{kirillov2023segment,liu2024grounding} with SDXL-Turbo~\cite{sauer2024adversarial} to produce region-based editing samples.
-Our approach relies on learning transitions from videos without manual-crafted paired data construction pipelines, bringing scalability in data preparation.
+Single-turn image editing methods~\citep{hertz2022prompt,brooks2023instructpix2pix,sheynin2024emu,shi2024seededit,zhao2024ultraedit,wei2024omniedit,hui2024hq,yang2024editworld, jin2024reasonpix2pix} use pre-trained off-the-shelf models~\citep{ramesh2022hierarchical,rombach2022high,brown2020language,sauer2024adversarial} to construct paired data for image editing.
+For example, InstructPix2Pix~\citep{brooks2023instructpix2pix} leverages GPT-3~\citep{brown2020language} for generating editing instructions and Stable Diffusion v1.5~\citep{rombach2022high} for paired image data generation.
+UltraEdit creates editing instructions using LLMs and combines grounding models~\citep{kirillov2023segment,liu2024grounding} with SDXL-Turbo~\citep{sauer2024adversarial} to produce region-based editing samples.
+Our approach relies on learning transitions from videos without manually crafted paired data pipelines, bringing impressive scalability.